Skip to main content

 • The package file is in the format {PackageId}.{Version}.nupkg, such as NdExt1.1.0.0.nupkg.

-• The contents of nupkg are zip files.
+• The contents of the nupkg file are a zip file.
 This zip file contains the package definition file (nuspec file) and extension and profile files.

-When you open the nupkg file with NuGet Package Explorer, a tool that allows you to view and edit nupkg files, it looks like this.
+When you open the nupkg file with NuGet Package Explorer, a tool that can view and edit nupkg files, it will look like this:

-• The number under the extensions folder is the corresponding Next Design version.
-The extension binaries to be distributed are placed in that subfolder.
+• The number under the extensions folder indicates the corresponding Next Design version.
+The extension binaries to be distributed are placed in its subfolders.

-• Profiles can be registered in packages and distributed.
-When you create a project file with NDExt new, a profiles folder is created in the pkgContents folder, so place the profile files (.iprof/.nprof) under that folder and in its subfolders.
-There are no rules for placing them in the folder, so you can place them anywhere.
+• You can register and distribute profiles in the package.
+When you create a project file with NDExt new, the profiles folder is created in the pkgContents folder.
+Place your profile files (.iprof/.nprof) under this folder and its subfolders.
+There are no rules for placement within the folders, so you can place them anywhere.
 You can also place multiple profile files, such as different versions.
-When you build a package with ndext pack, they will be automatically registered in the package.
+When you build a package with ndext pack, it will be automatically registered as a package.

-• Please close Next Design when building.
+• Please close Next Design during the build process.
 Packaging may fail if Next Design is running.

-• If you include Japanese file names in the package configuration files, such as sample and template files and documents, the package will fail, so please use English file names.
+• Including Japanese filenames in the package's configuration files (such as sample or template files or documents) will cause the build to fail, so please use English filenames.

-Add a package source from the [Settings] button of Next Design extension and place this nupkg file to publish.
-A package source is a directory or a web server (website) called a NuGet server.
-Here, we will explain the easiest way to publish using a folder as the package source.
+You can publish your package by adding a Package Source via the [Setting] button in Next Design Extensions and placing the nupkg file.
+A package source can be a directory or a web server (website) called a NuGet server.
+Here, we will explain the simplest method: publishing using a folder as the package source.

 1. Add a package source.